 Did you know that there are 615 million Hindi speakers in the world?
 And that over 300 million are native speakers?
-You would think that with stats like that, Babbel would have a Hindi language course..
+You would think that with stats like that, either Babbel or Busuu would have a Hindi language course..

 Unfortunately, they don’t, but there are still many other options if you are searching for a way to learn this popular language.
-Keep reading to find out how to learn Hindi with these four great alternatives to Babbel!
+Keep reading to find out how to learn Hindi with these four great alternatives to both Babbel and Busuu!

 Another great part about Pimsleur is that each lesson builds upon the previous one in a very logical way.
 This trajectory makes for effective learning.
 And you’ll also enjoy the cultural references that are included throughout the course..